stellar/stellar-etl-airflow/README.md

 Apply tasks can also be used to insert unique values only.
 This behavior is only used for orderbooks at the moment.
 Instead of performing a merge operation, which would update  or delete existing rows, the task will simply insert new rows if they don't already exist.
 This helps prevent duplicated data in a scenario where rows shouldn't change or be deleted.
 Essentially, this task replicates the behavior of a primary key in a database when used for orderbooks.

+# Further Development
+This section details further areas of development.
+It covers a basic guide on how to add new features and test changes to existing features.
+It also contains a list of project TODOs (check the GitHub [issues page](https://github.com/stellar/stellar-etl-airflow/issues) for more!)
 ## Extensions
 This section covers some possible extensions or further work that can be done.